kirkoov/foodgram/README.md

 This project helped me a lot in further grasping the following:
 - Set up a Django app for it to interact with third-party APIs;
+- Use own scripts to populate the database from csv after re-deployments via CI-CD;
 - Create a custom API based on a Django project & as per its tech docs/requirements;
 - Connect friendlily a React SPA to a backend app for both to perform as one;
 - Build & deploy both locally & remotely docker images & containers;
 - Enjoy more of DevOps, including CI/CD;
-- Use further both [DjDT](https://django-debug-toolbar.readthedocs.io/en/latest/)  for the dev & Telegram bot notifications about GitHub
- Actions deploys - for better performance & automated deployments.
+- Use further both [DjDT](https://django-debug-toolbar.readthedocs.io/en/latest/)  for the dev & Telegram bot notifications about GitHub Actions deploys - for better performance & automated deployments;
+- Create a downloadable PDF with ingredients & their quantities for your favourite recipes to go shopping with.

 Tools & stack: #Python #Django #DRF #Json #Yaml #API #Docker #Nginx
 #PostgreSQL #Gunicorn #Djoser #JWT #Postman #TelegramBot #Flake8 #Ruff